sk9073/stock-screener/README.md

 1.  **Alpha Vantage Limit**: The free tier restricts you to **25 requests per day**.
 Scanning 500 stocks would take 20 days.
 2.  **Efficiency**: Yahoo Finance allows fetching multiple days of history efficiently without strict daily quotas (though general rate limits apply, which our script handles).

+## Strategy & Trading Guide
+We have implemented multiple scanning strategies including RSI Reversion and Golden Cross.
+👉 **[Read the Full Trading Guide](TRADING_GUIDE.md)** to understand how to interpret these signals.

 ## Setup

 1.  **Install Dependencies** (if you haven't already):